mukulasija/Quotify/README.md

 ## Credits

-Quotify was created by [your name](https://github.com/your_username).
+Quotify was created by [Mukul Asija](https://github.com/mukulasija).
 The app uses quotes from various sources, including books, speeches, and interviews.